myzhang93/steelwebsite/app/Knowledge Base/Manufacturing Process.md

 # Stainless Steel Manufacturing Process – From Raw Material to Finished Product

-The manufacturing of stainless steel involves a complex series of metallurgical and mechanical processes that transform raw materials into high-quality sheets, plates, coils, pipes, bars, and custom components.
+The manufacturing of stainless steel involves a complex series of metallurgical and mechanical processes that transform raw materials into high-quality [stainless steel sheets](/products/stainless-steel-sheet), plates, coils, pipes, bars, and custom components.
 This detailed guide explains each step in the production chain, from melting to final finishing.
+Products are available in various forms including [stainless steel coils](/products/stainless-steel-coil) for continuous production.

 ### 1. Raw Materials and Melting